simonpacis/obsidian-angry-reviewer/README.md

 1. Run the command "Run Angry Reviewer on current document"
 2. Click on the Angry Reviewer button in the ribbon

+## Line Numbers as Links
+The output from the plugin makes each line number a hyperlink.
+In this way, you can click on them to instantly go to the corresponding line in the reviewed document.